Trade Forex Trading

 A xauusd trend-line depicts these points of support and resistance for the price.

-Trend line is an aspect of technical analysis that uses line studies to try & predict where price will move next.
+Trend line is an aspect of trading analysis that uses line studies to try & predict where price will move next.

 A xauusd trend line is a straight diagonal line that connects two or more price points and then extends into the future to act as line of support or resistance.